pewniak747/tapir-typescript-example/README.md

 This solution definitely isn't 100% failure-proof.
 For example, it will only verify types of JSON bodies - you can still make a mistake by requesting a wrong HTTP path or using a wrong verb (e.g. PUT instead of POST).
-However, it still provides a lot of type safety, is very simple to use and is compatible with any API that uses Swagger for documentation.
+However, it still provides a lot of type safety, is very simple to use, and is compatible with any API that uses Swagger for documentation.

 To see a complete example of a REST API implemented with Tapir and a TypeScript client, visit https://github.com/pewniak747/tapir-typescript-example